sarahlotspeich/logreg2ph/README.md

 # Efficient odds ratio estimation under two-phase sampling using error-prone data from a multi-national HIV research cohort
 ## Lotspeich, Shepherd, Amorim, Shaw, and Tao
-The complete R package `logreg2ph` and code for the simulation settings included in the paper (https://doi.org/10.1111/biom.13512).
+The complete R package `logreg2ph` and code for the simulation settings included in the paper.

 ### Install
 To install the package, run the following in your `R` console: